-(1) Illicit Discharges Prohibited.
-No person may throw, drain, or otherwise discharge, cause or allow others under its control to throw, drain, or otherwise-discharge into the stormwater system any materials other than stormwater. discharge intodischargeany contaminants, as defined in this chapter into the County drainage system, surface water, stormwater, or groundwater.
+(1) Illicit Discharges Prohibited.-No person may throw, drain, or otherwise discharge, cause or allow others under its control to throw, drain, or otherwise discharge into the stormwater system any materials other than stormwater. discharge intodischarge any contaminants, as defined in this chapter into the County drainage County's stormwater systeminfrastructure, surface water, stormwater, or groundwater.